Roll Back FAQ’s

 To remove the impact of the hack (illegally minted coins), we release a fork that rolls back to a point in the chain before the hack occurred, this will remove the illegally minted coins.
 It’s like turning back time.
 All transactions will be reversed, on the chain.

-Will there be a rollback?
+Has there been a rollback?

 Following an extensive investigation it was determined that the optimum rollback point was to block 886575 at 22:21:08 (UTC) 27th June.
 Full details can be found in our technical report here.

-When we roll back, what happens to the conversions that were started and not yet unlocked?
+What happens to the conversions that were started and not yet unlocked?

 The conversion happens at the point you confirm the transaction.
 It is then locked for a number of blocks.
 Depending on priority, if you start a conversion before the roll back point, it will remain on the chain.
 If the roll back period overlaps with your locked period, it will mean your transaction takes more days to unlock.